mattstratton/mattstratton.io/content/posts/iteratating-through-word-arrays-is-your-friend-in-chef.md

 +++
 date = "2015-08-28T02:20:39-05:00"
 Tags = ["chef"]
-title = "iteratating through word arrays is your friend in chef"
+title = "iterating through word arrays is your friend in chef"

 +++